For Carmakers, What Children Want Counts

 Our next story is about a special part of our morning audience.
 There are listeners riding in cars - the back seats of cars, to be specific.
 We're talking about the kindergarten crowd.
 Not only are they probably paying more attention to this program than you might expect, they're also paying more attention to the cars they're riding in than you might expect.
 And what very, very young people think about cars is very, very important to carmakers, as NPR's Sonari Glinton reports.

-Ms. NATALIE FALL-WHITE: I like it because like you can call people on it like when you get lost.
+NATALIE FALL: I like it because like you can call people on it like when you get lost.
 Like it has GPS for the place you want to go.

 GLINTON: Not to be outdone, her friend Alana Hampton, who is five, has a very definite answer when you ask her what kind car she wants to buy.